sudhanvasp/Elina_GreenFin/README.md

 # Elina_GreenFin - AI-driven Predictive Analytics for Green Finance

 ## Introduction
 Elina_GreenFin is a cutting-edge tool utilizing artificial intelligence to forecast trends and risks in green finance.
-It provides financial institutions with critical insights, enabling them to make well-informed and sustainable investment decisions.The model is stored on hugging facea https://huggingface.co/sudhanvasp/ELINA
+It provides financial institutions with critical insights, enabling them to make well-informed and sustainable investment decisions.The model is stored on hugging face https://huggingface.co/sudhanvasp/ELINA

 Walkthrough of the program